veepiz/GCM-Cordova/README.md

 ## Installation

-Add the com.cordova.gcm, com.google.android.gcm, and com.plugin.GCM packages to your project.
+Add the com.google.android.gcm and com.plugin.GCM packages to your project.
+Add the GCMIntentService.java file to your applications main package.

 Modify your AndroidManifest.xml to include the following lines to your manifest tag, replacing your_app_package with your app's package path: